 Law of Simplicity

-This is a gospel to live by in any graphic design that you need to avoid the overwhelming amount of colours or objects and keep your design simple.
-You need to focus that if you are representing the idea of your design in a correct way.
+This is a gospel to live by in any graphic design that you need to avoid the over whelming amount of colors or objects and keep your design simple.
+You need to focus that if you are representing the idea of your design in the correct way.
 You need to have a thorough idea of who is your audience and how are they going to receive or infer what you are suggesting to them.
 So, you need to simplify the data or the elements that you are representing to your audience.

 Law of Proportion

 Proportion is the relationship between the size of the object within a work of art.
 In other words, it’s the scale of the objects.
 Proportion helps communicate the relationship between subjects in your design.
 It can also show the level of importance.
 Things larger will be more important than those that are smaller.
 Things that are larger can also seem like it’s overwhelming where smaller things can seem insignificant.

 There’s lot more too graphic design than just throwing some sketches, colors or words on a piece of paper.
 There’s some real thought that needs to go into it.
 The key is to know the mood and message that you want to communicate in your design and then choose the proper elements of principle to effectively communicate your design.